Your enduring legacy

 a bequest for a stated purpose, where the donor specifies the particular initiative to benefit, such as a student scholarships and bursaries, a Professorial Chair a particular area of research or one of our community facilities and programs such as the Art Gallery.

-A planned gift for USC
+A planned gift for UniSC

-For many people, like Simon and Sandy Whittle, adding a charitable gift to their Will is one of the most powerful and enjoyable decisions they make.
+For many people, like Simon and Sandy Whittle, adding a charitable gift to their Will is one of the most powerful and enjoyable decisions they can make.
 They know they have created a legacy that will have a lasting impact.
 Learn more ...